 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-Mispadu, Tinynuke, FormBook are a few examples of other data-stealing trojans.
-Malware under this classification can have different abilities, for example they can track data, cause chain infections, mine cryptocurrency, etc. However, they all have one goal - to generate revenue for the cyber criminals behind them.
+Mispadu, Tinynuke, and FormBook are some examples of other data-stealing trojans.
+Malware within this classification can have different capabilities.
+For example, it can track data, cause chain infections, mine cryptocurrency, etc. All have one goal: to generate revenue for the cyber criminals behind them.
 All trojans directly threaten device and user safety.

 How did CStealer infiltrate my computer?